fhellwig/simonize/README.md

 ## Arrays

 Arrays are specified in the template using a one- or two-element array where the zero-index element is the template for the expected contents of each element in the input array.
-A second element can be optionally specified indicating a repeate value for the template in case no array is present in the input (useful for defaults).
+A second element can be optionally specified indicating a default array in case no array is present in the input.
 This is made clearer with the following examples:

 In this example, only one of the elements in the template is overridden by the input.